AD-Dass/GUILD-Python-001/README.md

 Download Python 3.10 for your operating system https://www.python.org/downloads/release/python-3107/

-open the download and choose the 'Install Now' option on the installation wizard.
+Open the download and choose the 'Install Now' option on the installation wizard.

 Check that pip works.
-Open up a windows terminal (Windows key and search Command prompt / use the search function top-right and search terminal).
+Open up a windows terminal (For Windows: Windows key and search Command prompt / MAC-OS: Use the search function top-right and search terminal).

 Type in the command "pip install pandas" (Installs a Python library for excel as a test.)